Social media as a news source: By young people

-Use as a news source across race, gender and political demographics
+Across race, gender and political demographics

 Just as variances occur in social media usage rates between different age demographics, similar variances occur across different racial, gender, and political demographics.

 A 2021 study from PEW Research Center reported that White adults are the leading users (62%) of both Facebook and Reddit as a news source but make up less than half (40%) of this population on Instagram.
 Instagram is the platform that accounts for the largest proportion of Black and Hispanic adult news users, boasting 22% and 27% of these demographics respectively.

 A separate study from the year prior found that Black and Hispanic social media users are the most likely to consider social media platforms to be valuable news sources.
-60% of Black users and 53% of Hispanic users reported that they held social media to be “very important” or “somewhat important” to their involvement with political and social issues that are important to them, in contrast to the 37% of White social media users from the same poll.
+60% of Black users and 53% of Hispanic users reported that they held social media to be "very important" or "somewhat important" to their involvement with political and social issues that are important to them, in contrast to the 37% of White social media users from the same poll.

 In terms of gender variances, the initial article highlights the likelihood of Facebook news users to identify as female, totalling 65% of the overall population compared to the 35% reported to identify as male.

 Differences in social media news usage across political demographics correlate to the overall partisan usage rates attributed to each platform.
-An April 2021 PEW Research Center report found that 77% of Democrat/Democrat-leaning individuals admitted to using social media, compared to the 68% attributed to their Republican/Republican-leaning counterparts.These numbers closely align with the 2021 report, which found that there is no social media platform in which social media news users are more likely to be Republican/Republican leaning.
+An April 2021 PEW Research Center report found that 77% of Democrat/Democratic-leaning individuals admitted to using social media, compared to the 68% attributed to their Republican/Republican-leaning counterparts.These numbers closely align with the 2021 report, which found that there is no social media platform in which social media news users are more likely to be Republican/Republican leaning.